JWilliams0204/JarrettHoriseon/README.md

 # JarrettHoriseon
-I refactorer all of the bad coding, for the Horiseon Social Solutions Services website.
+I refactored all of the bad coding, for the Horiseon Social Solutions Services website.
+I made changed to the html document and css document to the best of abilites so far.